Jonlysun/DERETFound/README.md

 ## News
 - [x] Release the code of DERETFound
-- [ ] Release the pre-training model and fine-tuning models of DERETFound
+- [x] Release the pre-training model and fine-tuning models of DERETFound
-- [ ] Release the code of retinal-image diffusion model
-- [ ] Provide the Online demo for retinal-image diffusion

 ## Key features